 “He’s a well-tailored one, isn’t he,” says Martin Landau’s character Leonard.
 Alfred Hitchcock’s North By Northwest set the tone for all spy films to come in the 1960s, and Cary Grant’s famous plaid suit has many similarities to the many plaid suits Sean Connery wore in the Bond films.
 Much has been written about this suit already, though I felt it iconic enough to include in my own blog.

 Arthur Lyons at Kilgour, French & Stanbury of Savile Row made the original suit for the film.
 At one point in the film when Cary Grant takes off his suit it is possible to see a label from his Beverly Hills tailor Quintino, who made extra copies of the suit to be dirtied.
 Quintino is credited for the wardrobe Grant wore a year earlier in the film Indiscreet.

-The trousers are very similar to what Sean Connery wore in the Bond films, with a long rise, double forward pleats, turn-ups and side adjusters.
+The trousers are very similar to what Sean Connery wore in the Bond films, with a high rise, double forward pleats, turn-ups and side adjusters.
 Whilst Connery’s side adjusters have buttons, Grant’s are two strips of cloth that tighten with a clasp.
 The trousers also have slanted side pockets and one rear jetted pocket on the right.

 The white poplin shirt has an unusual point collar.
 Typically point collars have an interlining and are worn with collar stays to keep the points straight, but Grant’s collar is soft like a button-down collar.
-A soft collar like this would usually be worn pinned, though this collar may be a little too wide for a pin.
+A soft collar like this would usually be worn pinned, though this collar may be slightly too wide for a pin.
 The shirt has double cuffs fastened with round blue enamel cuff links, though round silver cufflinks are also seen.
 The shirt also has a shirred back and no pocket.